pabloviquez/til/adobe/aep/IdentityStrategy.md

 </picture>

 **Identity Map VS Primary Identities**
 Identity Map is a field that provides flexibility on how do you store the identity used and how multiple identities are linked together.
-But it's a JSON object, making the update more complex.
+This field is a JSON object, making the update more complex.
 Don't get me wrong, I love using it whenever I can, but for a base profile schema, let's keep it simple.

 <picture>
   <img src="/adobe/aep/assets/IdentityStrategy-SchemaIdentity.png" alt="Schema Primary Identity" width="550" />